-At the meeting of The Compliance Factory, we had reached the second part of the seminar when we heard the news from the hall.
-“Enforcement Wet DBA suspended until January 1”.
-The response from the hall was like that in a local football canteen where the first 11 just won the interim title in the fourth class.
+At the meeting organised by The Compliance Factory, we had reached the second part of the seminar when we heard the news from the hall.
+“Enforcement Act DBA is suspended until January 1st”.
+The response from the hall was like that in a local football canteen where the team just won the interim title in the fourth class!
 A number of people who had been closely involved in discussions in The Hague and at the IRS were congratulated on their efforts.
 But many people were above all relieved.
-The enormous pressure everyone felt had gone for now, we can breathe again until we will have to face the new law all over.
+The enormous pressure everyone felt had gone for now; we can breathe again until a new law is to be faced.

 In my comparison above, there is a reason I mention interim title, not a championship.
-The law still exists and will continue to affect our services (IT sector) and those of our colleagues.
-But even when winning a mid-season title, there is cause for celebration, in this case in the form of relaxing about hiring freelancers.
-But we will keep looking ahead to be ready for when the new law will come into effect in our sector.
+The law still exists and will continue to affect our services (IT sector) and those of our colleagues and competitors.
+But even when winning a mid-season title, there is cause for celebration.
+In this case, in a form of relaxation concerning the hiring of freelancers.
+Nonetheless, we focus on the future and prepare ourselves for when the new law will come into effect in our sector.

 What the enforcement will look like exactly is not yet clear, because with the coming elections next March and the report from the Boot commission, there are enough variables in play.
-In fact, talking about the elections, it is not unthinkable that the entire will be sent back to the drawing board.
+In fact, talking about the elections, it is not unthinkable that the entire legislation will be sent back to the drafting efforts.

-At the same time, the underlying problem that Wiebes chose to ignore for the introduction remains, that independent contractors have no place of their own in our economic system, and I hope, and many people with me, that that problem will be a thing of the past come January 1, 2018.
-Time will tell and for now, we will all give it our all and make the best of it!
+At the same time, the underlying problem that the responsible minister chose to ignore remains, and that is independent contractors have no place of their own in our economic system.
+I truly hope, and many people join me in my hopes, that that problem will be a thing of the past on January 1, 2018.
+Only the time will tell what will happen, but for now, we will give it our all and make the best of it!